-According to CMO council, a study made at the beginning of the year (January 2016) revealed that 36% of the marketers surveyed found the market both more confusing and more cluttered.
+According to CMO Council, a study made at the beginning of the year (January 2016) revealed that 36% of the marketers surveyed found the market both more confusing and more cluttered.
 However, the data gathered came with a positive ray of light with it.
 It also showed that both online merchants and marketers alike are able to provide better customer service and information to their clients.
 You might wonder how these data are connected to storefront and how they are going to affect your Print Storefront business.
 Well, for starters, better customer service and product information are only two of the factors that will affect your business.
 To find out more, read on to this article.

 What is a print storefront?

-An interesting thing about the human brain is that we tend to judge things with their covers.
+An interesting thing about the human brain is that we tend to judge things by their covers.
 According to Kinesis Inc., once one reaches a web store or any website for that matter, the average viewer only has half a second to decide whether he is going to stay on the website or not.
-This is influenced by a lot of factors such as fonts, bullets, themes, colours and the headline of the content.
+This is influenced by a lot of factors such as fonts, bullets, themes, colors and the headline of the content.

 Just like an actual store, a print storefront is the first thing that a customer sees every time he sets foot (digitally) on your online store.
 Techopedia defines a digital storefront as the avenue in which retailers can display their products in an environment wherein the customers can pursue the procurement of the product.
-A print storefront on the other hand has a more specific function.
+A print storefront, on the other hand, has a more specific function.
 It is supposed to show all the kinds of services and products offered by the web to print business.
 Some of the most evident things that you can see on a web to print storefront are the printing templates, the customization offers and the shopping carts that the customers can use for their purchases and deals.

 7 Factors that will increase your print storefront productivity…

 1. Choose the right service provider – This, though very obvious, is something that can be easily taken for granted.
 A good service provider should be able to provide you with an inventory management application that will help you keep track of your supplies and will help you track your productivity.
-Another good thing that a good service provider is able to give you are analytic interfaces.
-These interfaces will help you know where you are as far as growth is concerned and predict future shopping, customer behaviour and other trends that can heavily affect your business.
+Another good thing that a good service provider is able to give you is analytic interfaces.
+These interfaces will help you know where you are as far as growth is concerned and predict future shopping, customer behavior and other trends that can heavily affect your business.

 2. Choose a service provider that allows an extensive choice of payment options – In relation to number 1, this is something that most business owners do not know and this can be really critical.
 This is because they don’t know how a print storefront works.
 Well, a print storefront works this way – your service provider usually includes a huge amount of branded websites.
 Each of them is managed by admins.
 These admins are given full rights by the brand to grant you privileges such as being under the banner of that said brand.